dprojects/getDimensions/Docs/README.md

 		1. You can change the `Report type` variable to `q` to sum up all the same dimensions and get the shortest possible report.
 		2. You can use my project created for this purpose here: [sheet2export](https://github.com/dprojects/sheet2export).
 		3. Another way is to copy manually data from spreadsheet `toCut`.
 For example You can export spreadsheet `toCut` to `.csv` file and open `.csv` file under `LibreOffice Writer` and covert it to the table.

+* **Issue**: Special characters (comma and whitespace) for `constraints name` are not supported generally.
+At Ubuntu the validation not works so You can use `constraints name` as `description` (label from FreeCAD point of view) but if You use expressions the expressions will be removed after file reopen ([FreeCAD bug described here](https://forum.freecadweb.org/viewtopic.php?f=10&t=67042)).
+	* **Workaround**: There is [workaround](https://github.com/dprojects/getDimensions/commit/6a50fef4a8bbb4729ad8960a79f21b91b5712990), that allow to encode and decode comma and whitespace.
+To encode `", "` (comma and whitespace) in `constraints name` use `00` (zero twice).
+To encode `" "` (single whitespace) in `constraints name` use `0` (zero once).
+So, the encoded `constraints name` e.g. `Bottom00Joint0Size01` will be decoded at report as `Bottom, Joint Size 1`.
+Underscores way of encoding may not be supported for Windows users at FreeCAD.
+If You want to use underscores way, You have to test it first on Your own.

 ___
 # Special thanks